mrd0ll4r/cdc-algorithm-tester/README.md

 Usage: cdc-algorithm-tester [OPTIONS] --input-file <FILE> <COMMAND>

 Commands:
-  ae    Chunks the input file using AE ram   Chunks the input file using RAM bfbc  Subcommands relating to BFBC chunking mii   Chunks the input file using MII pci   Chunks the input file using PCI help  Print this message or the help of the given subcommand(s)
+  ae      Chunks the input file using AE ram     Chunks the input file using RAM bfbc    Subcommands relating to BFBC chunking mii     Chunks the input file using MII pci     Chunks the input file using PCI gear    Chunks the input file using Gear gear64  Chunks the input file using 64-bit Gear help    Print this message or the help of the given subcommand(s)

 Options:
+      --skip-fingerprinting
-      --skip-fingerprinting     Whether to only perform chunking, not fingerprinting -i, --input-file <FILE>       The file to operate on --max-chunk-size <BYTES>  A max chunk size to optionally enforce -h, --help                    Print help
+          Whether to only perform chunking, not fingerprinting -i, --input-file <FILE>
+          The file to operate on
+      --max-chunk-size <BYTES>
+          A max chunk size to optionally enforce
+  -h, --help
+          Print help (see more with '--help')
+  -V, --version
-  -V, --version                 Print version
+          Print version
 ```

 ## Usage